-Some, however, will argue that they aren’t ever concerned with what others’ think of them.
+Some, however, will argue that they aren’t ever concerned with what others think of them.
 But this claim is self-refuting since the very fact that someone would say that gives it away that they in fact do care.
-This is to persuade others that they are independent and strong, unlike those whom look for approval, which can unfortunately be seen as a sign of weakness.
+This is to persuade others that they are independent and strong, unlike those who look for approval, which can, unfortunately, be seen as a sign of weakness.

 Design Points to its Purpose

 But the most convincing clue is that any engineered system, even natural selection’s design, will result in a design such that what it is most sensitive to – others’ opinions – points to its purpose.
 To help, a system is a feedback mechanism that takes in information, processes it based on decision-based rules in the mind, and then outputs a behavior or emotion in order to reinforce or discourage an outcome.

 As an example, we get negative emotions (social-anxiety, hurt feelings, and shame) when we are dismissed, ignored, or criticized, and these negative feelings discourage us from pursuing relationships but also encourage self-enhancement strategies because we believe we are “not enough”.
 On the other hand, we feel positive emotions (joy and pride) when we get approval, positive attention, and respect, and these positive feelings reinforce the behavior. .